What is an HOA Estoppel

 What is an HOA Estoppel, and what does it include?

 An HOA Estoppel provides all fees that must be collected upon the successful closing of a resale property.
 The Estoppel is also known as a demand statement, certificate of assessment, resale statement, or closing statement, depending on the state.
 It includes fees like delinquent amounts from the seller, attorney fees for collections, working capital, transfer, reserve fund, and community enhancement fees.
 Fines for compliance issues may also be listed.
 The document also includes any fees owed to the managing agent.
-Most of these fees are payable only if escrow closes.
+Most of these fees are payable only if the escrow closes.

 The document will include any special assessments due at closing or afterward, ensuring the buyer knows of future obligations.
 It also provides a brief description of the assessment’s purpose.
-The document may also list compliance issues, ensuring the buyer knows what needs correction to comply with governing documents.
+The document may also list compliance issues, ensuring the buyer knows what needs correcting to comply with governing documents.

 The Purpose of HOA Estoppel